 Turn your bathroom into a winter spa without buying eucalyptus branches like you’re auditioning for a wellness retreat.
 Line the tub, the back of the sink, and the window with unscented candles and keep it calm.

-This setup surprised me the most.
-Even on an ordinary weeknight, a few candles around the tub completely changed the mood and made the space feel special.
+This is one of those setups that surprises people.
+Even on an ordinary weeknight, a few candles around the tub completely change the mood and make the space feel special.
+From what I’ve gathered, the trick is keeping the scents minimal so the whole room feels like a quiet exhale.

 Keep It Chill